-Users who are looking to change operating system from windows to Linux or vice-versa will have a good idea of advantages and disadvantages of both Linux and Windows operating systems and decide based on their requirement and which has more advantages.
+Users looking to change operating system from windows to Linux or vice-versa will have a good idea of the advantages and disadvantages of both Linux and Windows operating systems and decide based on their requirement and have more advantages.
 These are the differences between Linux and Windows operating systems, and as in my opinion, I feel that Linux has more advantages than a Windows operating system.

 This has been a guide to the Differences between Linux and Windows.
 Here we have discussed Linux vs Windows head to head comparison, key difference, and infographics and comparison table.
 You may also look at the following articles to learn more –